How to prepare for a video interview

 All of the above tips require some level or practice.
 Make sure you are comfortable with each one with a few practice runs of the whole process.
 Having an online job interview is unknown territory for many but with a little preparation the process should run just as smoothly as a face-to-face interview.

-Lastly, remember that this interview still calls for many of the recommendations associated with face-to-face ones.
+Lastly, remember that this interview still calls for many of the interview recommendations associated with face-to-face ones.
 You should:

 • Research the company and the role